 Data may be obtained from primary and/or secondary sources.
 Primary data can be obtained through responses from participants, observation, experiments, among others (Patel & Patel, 2019).
-In this research, data were collected from both, primary and secondary sources.
-The primary source were respondents in the employment of MFZL, and the secondary source was the Bank of Zambia (BOZ) official website.
-The BOZ is the supervisory body for both financial and non-financial institutions.
-MFIs fall in the category of financial institutions.
-On a quarterly basis, the BOZ through its website publishes financial and non-financial information relating to all commercial banks, MFIs, and lease finance institutions.
+In this research, data were collected from both primary and secondary sources.
+The primary source were respondents in the employment of MFZL and the secondary source was the Bank of Zambia (BOZ) official website.
+The BOZ is the supervisory body for both financial and non-financial institutions in Zambia, and MFIs are financial institutions.
+The BOZ on its official website publishes quarterly financial and non-financial information for all commercial banks, MFIs, and lease finance institutions.

 Procedures in the collection of data